 Tuition fees and instrument fees are due each term on or before registration.
 Dental students receiving assistance from a financial aid program must apply the assistance to the tuition and instrument fees.

 The Instrument Committee is entrusted with the duty of keeping the instrument cost as low as is compatible with good teaching and accepted methods of practice.
-(Accurate instrument costs will be available in August, based on information provided by suppliers.)
+(Accurate instrument costs are available in August, based on information provided by suppliers.)

 Increases in the cost of instruments or books cannot be foreseen.